Bo'somat, is an easy to make Egyptian style breadsticks. Crispy, crunchy and totally addictive.

 Crispy breadsticks (Grissini)

 - 1 Tablespoon dry yeast.

-Combine flour, yeast, sugar, fennel seeds, anise seeds, dry milk, and salt.
-Mix them very well.
+- Combine flour, yeast, sugar, fennel seeds, anise seeds, dry milk, and salt.
+Mix well

 - Add oil and keep on mixing.